microslayer/Lidar-Processing/README.md

 /site/lib/css -- related css files

-/services - Cherrypy web service python files - would live on a python web server with a DB connection
+/services - Cherrypy web service python files - would live on a python web server with a DB connection.
+To start the server that runs the services over port 8080, open up a command line window, navigate to this directory, and type "python server.py"

 /process - batch process python files - may be distributed among worker machines